Indezine Logo

 E. Notes pane

 This section displays the notes (if there are any) for the current slide.
-Here you'll find two buttons to Make the text larger and Make the text smaller (highlighted in red within Figure 4, earlier on this page).
+Here you'll find two buttons to Make the text larger and Make the text smaller, as shown highlighted in red within Figure 4, previously on this page.

 F. Navigation